Sajid030/anime_dataset_generator/README.md

       #### How it Works 🎯

-      1. The script reads the user list from the `userlist.csv` file, which should be generated using the `username_dataset.py` script.
+      1. The script reads the user list from the `userlist.csv` file from the userlist folder, which should be generated using the `username_dataset.py` script.
       2. It iterates through the user list and calls the `scrape_user_profile()` function to fetch the anime scores for each user.
       3. The `scrape_user_profile()` function performs web scraping on the respective user's anime list page to extract the anime scores.
       4. It uses the BeautifulSoup library to parse the HTML response and extract relevant data.